2 Peter 3

 - “The skies and everything in them will light up and burn away, and then all of creation will melt in the heat” (3:12).

 LIFE APPLICATION.
-Peter warns his reader about fake leaders in the church: “Don’t get lured away by these frauds” (3:17).
+Peter warns his readers about fake leaders in the church: “Don’t get lured away by these frauds” (3:17).
 Why do you think so many Christians get tricked into following frauds?